SoftUni-Internal/interactive-content/EN/03-Exception-Handling/05-Summary.md

     }
     ```
 - Best Practices
-    - Using Catch Block
+    - Using a Catch Block
-    - Choosing the Exception Type
+    - Choosing the right Exception Type

 ## In the next lesson, you will learn:

-- What is Debugging?
+- What is debugging
     - working with Debugging tools (`debuggers`)
     - importance of Debugging
-- Working with **IntelliJ IDEA Debugger**
+- Working with the **IntelliJ IDEA Debugger**
     - breakpoints
 - Data Inspection